develprr/StoreApi/README.md

 * [Bookstore API with MongoDB tutorial](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app)
 * [Swagger](https://learn.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-8.0)

-The API's name is just StoreApi, not BookApi, not PetshopApi, nothing like that.
+The API's name is just StoreApi, not BookStoreApi, not PetshopApi, nothing like that.
 Just boringly, plainly and simply "StoreApi".

+It's just because I don't have the slightest idea what I should be selling in my store! :)